 Also, remember that conditioning is not the only thing you should pay attention to.
 There are lots of other boxing exercises you should follow.
 That leads us to…

-There are ten essential exercises you should follow if you wish to become better in boxing.
+There are ten essential boxing training exercises you should follow if you wish to become better in boxing.
 Let’s jump right to it.

 This is probably the most classic boxing exercise.
 Jumping rope will help you to get a strong, lean body, it will help you with coordination, footwork, and agility, and it will boost your endurance.